An award winning multi purpose function centre and waka house, offering many services...

-Te Wharewaka Tapaere - The Function Centre, an award winning and fully serviced functions venue.
-Offering five function spaces, with a combined ground floor capable of catering large events, for up to 500 Cocktail style, but suitable to all function configurations including events such as; meetings, exhibitions, dinners, classroom, banquet and cocktail events.
+Te Wharewaka Tapere - The Function Centre, an award winning and fully serviced functions venue for 20-500 persons.
+Offering five function areas, with a combined ground floor capable of catering to large cocktail events.
+This is a must see, versatile venue, suitable to all function configurations including events such as; meetings, exhibitions, dinners, classroom, banquet and cocktail events.
 Click here for the Wellington Functions virtual tours page -OR- Click here to make an enquiry.

 Te Wharekai - The Eating House, Karaka Cafe.
 Our onsite chefs cater to all your function needs and we have a cafe open 7-days a week, offering a modern take on some of the traditional foods of Māori, along with delicious cafe style foods.